Paul C. Perrine, Dean of Students, Ext. 3800

 Step 10: Both parties will be excused from the room.
 The panel will then deliberate to determine if the responding student is responsible for a violation of The Sexual Misconduct, Interpersonal and Gender Violence Policy, and if so, will decide on an appropriate sanction.

-The Sexual Misconduct, Interpersonal and Gender Violence Hearing Panel will deliberate until a determination is made.
+6.6.9-3 Deliberation and Determination: The Sexual Misconduct, Interpersonal and Gender Violence Hearing Panel will deliberate until a determination is made.
 The panel will strive for consensus, but will reach a decision by majority vote if that is not possible.
 If the panel does not find the responding student responsible for the report as written, the panel can still find the responding student in violation of another part of The Sexual Misconduct, Interpersonal and Gender Violence Policy.

 The outcome of a campus hearing is part of the educational record of the responding student, and is protected from release under a federal law, FERPA.

 Notification of the panel’s decision will be made via letter written by the Dean of Students or appointed designee.
 Copies of the letter will be sent to both parties for any misconduct determination without condition or limitation.

 Warren Wilson College reserves the right to publicly release the name, policy violation, and sanction, for any student found responsible for violations of this policy.

 The Hearing Panel reserves the right to broaden or lessen the following range of recommended sanctions in the case of mitigating circumstances, but neither the panel nor the appeal officers will deviate from this range unless compelling justification to do so exists.